mohdraz/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+to ensure that the user doesnt' have to login and provide credentia with every api request

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it hashes the password before storing it in the database. so the password is not stored in plain text

 - [ ] What does bcrypt do to slow down attackers?

+the hash can be multiple of different numbers, and the attackers will have to do reverese engineering to decode the password, which is almost to impossible

 - [ ] What are the three parts of the JSON Web Token?

+payload,
+secret,
+options

 ## Minimum Viable Product